FastQCS3-direct/fastqcs3/README.md

 ### To begin running the software:

-If you have activated your environment, go to step 2.
+If you have already activated your environment, go to step 2.

+1. Activate your fastQCS3 environment by typing the command `conda activate fastqcs3`.

-1. Run `python fastQCS3_pkl.py`.
+2. Run `python fastQCS3_pkl.py`.
 This will begin the automated QIIME2 process of importing your data and performing the analysis.

-2. You will be asked if your reads are multiplexed or demultiplexed.
+3. You will be asked if your reads are multiplexed or demultiplexed.
 Choose `y` or `n`.

-3. You will then be prompted to enter the name of the directory containing your sequence data.
+4. You will then be prompted to enter the name of the directory containing your sequence data.
 For example, you would enter `demo_data_v1` to import the demo data from that directory.

-4. Enter the name of your metadata file.
+5. Enter the name of your metadata file.
 The response should be in the format of `sample-metadata.tsv`.
 Your data will then begin importing into objects the QIIME2 software can handle.

-5. You will then be given information about the quality of your reads, and the positions at which their quality begins to drop off below a certain threshold.
+6. You will then be given information about the quality of your reads, and the positions at which their quality begins to drop off below a certain threshold.
 Use this information to advise your choice for a squencing trim length.
 We recommend setting trim length to an integer (ie. `120`) where your average quality drops below a phred score of ~18-22.
 If all positions are `None`, then set trim length to `0` to trim off nothing and retain the entire length of your reads.

-6. After choosing a trim length, [DADA2](https://pubmed.ncbi.nlm.nih.gov/27214047/) will run.
+7. After choosing a trim length, [DADA2](https://pubmed.ncbi.nlm.nih.gov/27214047/) will run.
 DADA2 will generate a feature table, where each feature corresponds to an [ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant).
 If you have tens of millions of reads, DADA2 can take several hours to run.
 If you have hundreds of thousands, DADA2 will finish in a matter of minutes.

-7. You will then be presented with information about the abundance of features in your dataset.
+8. You will then be presented with information about the abundance of features in your dataset.
 If some samples perform poorly and have few features (0 to ~30), you'll want to exclude them from further analysis.
 Depending on the distribution of your samples, the software will suggest a unique sampling depth integer value.
 Either take the suggestion, or read more about [choosing a sampling depth](https://docs.qiime2.org/2020.11/tutorials/moving-pictures/#alpha-and-beta-diversity-analysis).
 Sampling depth must be an integer (ie. `800`).

-8. The pipeline will then compute alpha and beta diversity metrics, generate a phylogenetic tree, perform alpha rarefaction, and taxonomic analysis all in one step.
-If completed successfully, you will be prompted to enter a name for your visualization file you will use in step 10.
+9. The pipeline will then compute alpha and beta diversity metrics, generate a phylogenetic tree, perform alpha rarefaction, and taxonomic analysis all in one step.
+If completed successfully, you will be prompted to enter a name for your visualization file you will use in step 11.
 Do not include spaces or periods in your file name.

-9. The visualization objects are then packaged into a `.pkl` file.
+10. The visualization objects are then packaged into a `.pkl` file.
 Follow the prompt and run `python fastQCS3_dashboard.py`.

-10. Enter the name of the visualization file you just created in step 8.
-The script will generate the dashboard app and displa a link that can then be copied into your browser to visualize your data.
+11. Enter the name of the visualization file you just created in step 8.
+The script will generate the dashboard app and display a link that can then be copied into your browser to visualize your data.

 A demo video can be found [here](link to Ben's video?).
 We have provided two sets of demo data in `demo_data_v1`(from the QIIME2 "Moving Pictures" tutorial) and `demo_data_v2`(Evan's personal sequencing results that inspired this project) if you wish to practice.